 You see, John had the same adversary that we have.
 While we are living this life in Christ, things are going to happen and the adversary will forever be there to accuse God to us!
 After all, he is an accuser.
 He accuses us to God and God to us!
 And so I am sure that while John was in prison, the devil was in his ear: You spent all that time working for God and now you are going to die!
 You thought Jesus was the Lamb of God, but if He is, then why are you in prison?
 Why hasn’t He delivered you!
 Your life has been a sham, a lie, a joke!
 He is not the Son of God!
 Admit it!
 Your life and ministry has been in vain!

 And so John, in desperation, frustration, aggravation, and offense, sends a message to Jesus.
-And Jesus, in the way only He can do, sends a message back to John that will settle things for him and bring him peace…”the blind receive their sight, the lame walk, the lepers are cleansed, the deaf hear, the dead are raised and the poor have the gospel preached to them…and oh yes, blessed is he, who shall not be offended in me!”
+And Jesus, in the way only He can do, sends a message back to John that will settle things for him and bring him peace… “the blind receive their sight, the lame walk, the lepers are cleansed, the deaf hear, the dead are raised and the poor have the gospel preached to them…and oh yes, blessed is he, who shall not be offended in me!”

-This is the biggest problem in the church!
+This is one of the biggest problems in the church!
 Offense with Jesus!
 Yes, we have a problem being offended with others, but the biggest problem is offense with Jesus!
 We get offended when He doesn’t answer our prayers the way we want Him to, or in a timely manner.
 We get offended when our loved ones die.
 We get offended when we are not healed miraculously.
 We get offended when our spouses desert us or our children go the way of the world.
 We get offended when our ministries don’t take off and we get offended when we can’t find a husband.
 And the list goes on and on and on.
 And once we get offended, we have a problem with Jesus, and if He is truly who He said He is, and can we trust Him to do what He said He would do!

 Jesus loved John!
 John was his cousin by birth, but John was truly His forerunner.
 Jesus eulogized John by saying that he was a prophet and more than a prophet.
 And Jesus validates John’s mission in life to prepare the way.
 Jesus was not uncaring about John, but Jesus understood that something greater was in the making!
 There was a bigger picture!